The phrase “You only get one chance to make a first impression” is a cliché.

 Here are a few things you can do to help in preparing your home, so that you make the best first impression possible:

 - If you have a yard, make sure it’s in good shape.
 Mow your lawn, get the toys out of the yard, and make sure everything organized and in its place.

 - Touch up small blemishes, make sure your baseboards are clean and painted, check to make sure all the light switches work, and in general pay attention to the little things.
 Perception plays a huge role in purchasing a home, and you don’t want to lose a buyer over something that would have been an easy fix.

 - “Stage” your home.
 You know how your home likely looks on a day-to-day basis?
 Don’t do that.
 Instead, pretend your in-laws are coming over.
 If you don’t have in-laws, or don’t have hypercritical in-laws, imagine the type of mother-in-law that you see in the movies, and get the house ready for her.
 Vacuum, sweep, dust, and put some flowers out.
-Another important part of staging is to remove personal items and replace them with generics.
+Another important part of staging is to remove personal items and replace them with generics, including furniture.
 You want buyers to see the property as their next home—not your current home.

 - Find a friend to do a walk-through of your home and give you their perspective as a potential buyer.
 Don’t take their criticism personally, and use it as an opportunity to improve your home.

 - Check to see if your municipality does an occupancy inspection.
 If it does, schedule one.
 It will likely help identify and fix minor issues before a buyer can spot them.
 The cost for an occupancy inspection is usually relatively low and is worth the investment.